simelation/simhub-plugins/packages/simhub-sli-plugin/README.md

 It simply uses `Minimum displayed RPM %` for the LED that has been configured as the first RPM LED (see next section) and evenly distributes RPM% across the remaining LEDs.

-Note prior to version 0.10.0, `Minimum displayed RPM %` was the value in the SimHub `Car Settings` page, but this was removed in SimHub 7.4.13.
+Note prior to version 0.9.1, `Minimum displayed RPM %` was the value in the SimHub `Car Settings` page, but this was removed in SimHub 7.4.13 so is now a setting in the plugin itself.

 ##### Assignable LEDs